Preview:

 We at

-CDFreaks would like to present an exclusive 1st look at the latest
+CDFreaks would like to present an exclusive 1st look at t

 drive from BenQ the DW1640.
 At the time this article was written, the BenQ